Check out the List of Best Window Box Vegetables to grow your favorite veggies in a small space for an uninterrupted fresh supply!

 Perfect Window to Hang them?

 For your window box vegetable garden, your kitchen window must receive sunlight.
-Minimum of 4 hours of direct sunlight and day-long bright indirect sunlight is alright for many partial shade herbs and greens.
+A minimum of 4 hours of direct sunlight and day-long bright indirect sunlight is alright for many partial shade herbs and greens.
 However, the more, the better–Ideally, six hours of sunshine or more is what you need for most of the edible plants.
 If your kitchen window is shady, either grow shade-tolerant vegetables or identify other windows in your home.

-Vegetables that Grow Best in Window Boxes?
+Vegetables that Grow Best in Window Boxes

 You should look for vegetables that provide more harvest and take less space.
 One more factor apart from the size that matters is root growth–Shallow root vegetables are great contenders.
 Herbs, determinate tomatoes, dwarf pepper varieties, beets, peas, greens, and some root vegetables are best.
 Apart from that, you should also consider what you use most in your cooking.